cyrichardson/docs-cloud-keep/api-docs/getting-started/send-request-ovw.rst

 Sending API requests to |service|
 =================================

-This section shows how to send requests by using cURL.
+This section shows you how to send requests by using cURL.

 .. note::
      You can also use Rackspace Cloud API services by using the following